Explore

 Agent Kermit D. Fonz's rating:

-The movie got mixed reviews, and did marginally ok in theatres.
+The film had mixed reviews from critics, and did marginally decent in theatres.

 Agent Kermit D. Fonz's rating: